pallet/pallet.github.com/doc/reference/_posts/2012-01-14-providers.md

              :credential "key"}})
 {% endhighlight %}

-The provider key, `:aws` and `:rs` above, has to be unqiue, but you can have multiple accounts for the same provider.
+The service key, `:aws` and `:rs` above, has to be unqiue, but you can have multiple accounts for the same provider.

 To create a compute service object from this file, that you can pass to `lift`